Prostitution in the Americas: El Salvador

 Prostitution itself is not prohibited by national law, but may be prohibited by local municipal ordinances.
 Municipal ordinances may also prohibit the purchase of sexual services.
 Related activities such as facilitating, promoting or giving incentives to a person to work as a prostitute (pimping) are illegal.
 The prostitution of children (those under 18) is also illegal.
 Brothel ownership, however, is legal.
 There are no specific laws against human trafficking, but any criminal offence that includes 'commerce in women or children' requires sentencing to be increased by 30%.

 Those municipalities that do not prohibit sex work often set up zones for sex workers away from schools and churches.
 In the San Esteban area of San Salvador, 17 brothels were forcibly closed in August 1998 for being too close to schools and churches.

 Guatemala

 Prostitution itself is legal but procuring is prohibited.
 There is an offence of "aggravated procuring" where a minor is involved.
 Keeping a brothel is not prohibited.

 Prostitution is widespread in Guatemala; Guatemala City alone has 9 red-light districts, including La Linea, El Trebol and Parque Concordia.
-Statistics from the Vigilancia Centinela de las Infecciones de Transmisión Sexual (VICITS) sexual health clinics from 2007 to 2011, showed 10.8 of the sex workers worked on the streets, the rest working indoors at strip clubs, brothels based at residential homes, bars etc.
+Statistics from the Vigilancia Centinela de las Infecciones de Transmisión Sexual (VICITS) sexual health clinics from 2007 to 2011, showed 10.8 percent of the sex workers worked on the streets, the rest working indoors at strip clubs, brothels based at residential homes, bars etc.